 Ouch!
 My Baby Bit Me

-Biting does not feel good to the parent if their baby clamps down or bites while latched during nursing.
-It is one of the common reasons a lactating parent may stop breast/chest feeding.
+Biting does not feel good for moms if their baby clamps down or bites while latched during nursing.
+It is one of the common reasons a mother may stop breastfeeding.

-- If you feel your baby clamping or about to bite, slip your finger in their mouth to break suction
+If you feel your baby clamping or about to bite, slip your finger in their mouth to break the suction.

-- If you are experiencing changes in your baby’s latch or new pain with nursing that are not resolved from teething comfort measures, contact your IBCLC for a full oral evaluation.
+If you are experiencing changes in your baby’s latch or new pain with nursing that are not resolved from teething comfort measures, contact your IBCLC for a complete oral evaluation.

-- If there is damage to your nipple, express breast milk onto the nipple and cover it with some Nip Dip to promote healing.
+If there is damage to your nipple, express breast milk onto the nipple.
+Coconut oil can promote healing for damaged nipples.
 This works great for diaper rash, too.